Temporary Internet Files

 a special file called Index.dat is placed in this folder and it will still preserve the names and even the dates of

-Can we delete all traces that can be used to determine which pages were visited?
+Can we delete all traces that reveal which pages were visited?
 And can we enjoy the benefits

 of Temporary Internet Files without fear that this will make our online habits highly exposed?
 Both questions have

-one answer: you can use Mil Shield to clean all traces and even to select some sites that can be left in
+one answer: you can use Mil Shield to clean all traces.
+If you wish, you can select some sites that will be left in

 |